eCommerce

 What Is C2C Meaning to Modern Businesses?

 Now that we've discussed the foundations of C2C eCommerce, what's next when you want to create a marketplace website?
-If your business is looking to expand its reach with a consumer-to-consumer eCommerce marketplace, Clarity can build you a C2C platform that matches your business model and needs.
+If your business is looking to expand its reach with a consumer-to-consumer eCommerce marketplace, Clarity can build you a C2C platform in an online environment that matches your business model and needs.

 We'll provide a user-friendly C2C experience with a seamless process from start to finish, including the platform, shipping, web design for startups and established businesses, and payment processing options.